Arunbalaji-Srinivasan/recruiting-exercises/inventory-allocator/src/README.md

+# Instructions to run the project
+   - Either include the folder into IDE and Import JUnit and RUN

-## WareHouse.java  POJO class for providing sample tests
+-  WareHouse.java  POJO class for providing sample tests

-## InventoryAllocator.java - class that has a function which returns the cheapest shipment
+-  InventoryAllocator.java - class that has a function which returns the cheapest shipment

-## InventoryAllocatorTest.java	 all the test class for InventoryAllocator
+- InventoryAllocatorTest.java	 all the test class for InventoryAllocator

-## Instructions to run the project
-   # Either include the folder into IDE and Import JUnit and RUN
-   # or to run via Command Line, follow the below instructions

-      # Compile JAVA classes using - javac ClassName.java
-      # Run java class file using - java ClassName
-      # To run JUnit Test Cases:
-        # java -cp .:junit.jar org.junit.runner.JUnitCore ClassName